Here, I will describe how you can develop meta-relationships.

 Plant seed ideas (suggestions about what to find out about, who to talk to and work with, and what to do, etc.) and encourage their nurture and development.

-As well as planting and encouraging your own seed ideas, nudge along the seed ideas of others: if one partner expresses an interest in another partner and his/her expertise and ideas, nudge them together; if a partner asks why a person or organisation is not involved in the work of a collaboration, show interest in the query and (if appropriate) nudge him/her to make overtures to the person or organisation identified; if a partner shows enthusiasm for a specific approach, idea or process, again show interest and (if appropriate) nudge them to follow their enthusiasm, gain additional information and find ways to develop the approach, etc.
+As well as planting and encouraging your own seed ideas, nudge along the seed ideas of others: if one partner expresses an interest in another partner and his/her expertise and ideas, nudge them together; if partners ask why a person or organisation is not involved in the work of a collaboration, show interest in the query and (if appropriate) nudge them towards making contact with the person or organisation identified; if partners express enthusiasm for an idea, again show interest and (if appropriate) nudge them towards finding ways to develop the idea.

 (Plant seed ideas in different places and nudge along other people's seed ideas to encourage dialogue and the sharing of ideas, encourage curiosity, and increase participation and involvement.)

 Encourage and help people to find ways of championing the work of a collaboration.